nateP82/compostCollectors/Design/userStories.md

 ## Schedule a pickup
 As a user, I want to be able to fill out a form to request a specific pickup date.
 [MVP]

+## Request a compost bin
+As a user, I want to be able to submit a form to request a compost bucket, or a replacement bucket [MVP]

 ## View acceptable materials list
 As a user, I want to view a list of materials both acceptable and non-acceptable.